bezzlab/bezzlab.github.io/README.md

 #### Join us

-*As a postdoc:* We welcome equiries from postdocs seeking to apply for [Marie Skłodowska-Curie Action Individual Fellowships](https://ec.europa.eu/research/mariecurieactions/actions/individual-fellowships_en).
+*As a postdoc:* We welcome enquiries from postdocs seeking to apply for [Marie Skłodowska-Curie Action Individual Fellowships](https://ec.europa.eu/research/mariecurieactions/actions/individual-fellowships_en).
 Please email Conrad Bessant [(c.bessant@qmul.ac.uk)](mailto:c.bessant@qmul.ac.uk) with your CV, inluding MSCA in the subject line.

 *As a PhD student:* We currently have a funded PhD studentship available, for a candidate from the UK or other EU country.
 For more information [see the advert](https://www.findaphd.com/search/ProjectDetails.aspx?PJID=97045).